sourabhyadav/Sharing-Knowledge/awesome_deep_trackers.md

 [10]: https://github.com/chenhaomingbob/test_track
 ## A practical guide to choose different state-of-the-art trackers

-Usage of deep-learning techniques in the tracker is relative new when compared to object detection and image classification techniques.
+Usage of deep-learning techniques in the tracker is relatively new when compared to object detection and image classification techniques.

-Here we try to address the issue of choosing a right tracker for any given application or project.
-Many a times MOT quantitative measure (MOTA, MOTP etc.) are not just enough to choose a tracker.
-Choosing trackers is relatively difficult because of assumptions made for writing tracker algorithm, wide variety of practical usage concerns, and things associated with temporal domain.
+Here we try to address the issue of choosing the right tracker for any given application or project.
+Many times MOT quantitative measures (MOTA, MOTP etc.) are not just enough to choose a tracker.
+Choosing trackers is relatively difficult because of assumptions made for writing tracker algorithms, a wide variety of practical usage concerns, and things associated with the temporal domain.
 Few notable attributes are:
  * track object ID generation
  * track object re-identification